1587/speaking-exam/00-part5.md

 i have some reasons below:

-first: students will have more money to buy learning equipment, such as ipad, computer or smartphone. they will study efficiently.
+first: students will have more money to buy learning equipment, such as ipad, computer and smartphone. they will study efficiently.

 second: students will focus on their study,